ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

 16. Add a `,` to the end of this line like so `{ enabled = true, name = "default", path = "mod" },`

-17. Copy the line and paste it in the line below and change where it says `"mod"` into `"randomizer"`
+17. Move the line down once, copy the line and paste it in the line above.<br />
+    and change where it says `"mod"` into `"randomizer"`

 It should look like this.